kevinlmf/HFT_Trading_System/README.md

 ---

-# Safety & Licensing
+## Safety, Risk & Licensing Notice

-**For research and education only.** Live deployment demands extensive validation.
-Trading involves risk; past performance is not indicative of future results.
+This project is provided **for research and educational purposes only**.
+It is **not intended for live trading or commercial deployment** without extensive independent validation, stress testing, and risk review.
+Trading financial instruments involves substantial risk.
----
+**Past performance is not indicative of future results.* The authors assume no responsibility for any financial losses incurredthrough the use of of this code.

 ---
 When curiosity meets motion, every millisecond holds the spark🌄